Not sure why Koreans call some women emo (이모)?

 What does emo mean in Korean?

-Emo (이모) means “aunt” or “auntie”, and is used by both genders.
+Emo (이모 in hangul) means “aunt” or “auntie”, and is used by both genders.
 Here are some situations where the word comes in handy:

 Emo is an aunt, but only your mom’s side.
 So, emo can be your mother’s older/younger sisters.
 If you have multiple emo, you call them “first emo (첫째 이모)”, “second emo (둘째 이모)” and so on based on eldest to youngest.

 A husband of your emo (aunt) is called, “emobu (이모부)“.